-Thus, when markets are on a downtrend, the first thing I look at are my financial goals.
+Thus, when markets are on a downtrend, the first thing I look at is my financial goals.
 And to make it simple enough today, let’s just put them into three groups — short-term, medium-term, and long-term goals.

 Cost averaging is a passive investing strategy, which means I just continue investing on schedule, regardless if the market is down or up.